Willie Pep: Professional career

 On June 6, 1944, he fought near featherweight contender, and rated lightweight Julie Kogon before a record crowd of 7,751 in an extraordinary bout in Hartford, Connecticut, and won soundly in an eight-round decision.
 Pep was given eight rounds by one of the judges.
 One fascinating fact about this fight that is not well known, is that Kogon was threatened before the fight by two armed men.
-They stated that the Kogon would not win the fight and it would be thrown or else him and his family would not survive.
+They stated that Kogon would not win the fight and it would be thrown or else him and his family would not survive.

 He had eight fights in 1945, winning seven and drawing one.
 He beat former world champion Phil Terranova to retain the title, and had a ten-round draw with Jimmy McAllister.

 In 1946, Pep had 18 fights, and won all of them, including a 12-round knockout of Bartolo and a three-round knockout of Wright.
 He had a six-fight knockout win streak during a span that year.

 Despite being severely injured in a plane crash on January 5, Pep fought 10 bouts in 1947, again going undefeated.
 Many thought he had lost something as a fighter, especially after unexpectedly struggling in fights against Archie Wilmer (Pep won a majority decision) and Pedro Biesca (Pep was floored in the fourth round).
 He defended the world featherweight belt once that year, knocking out Jock Leslie in twelve rounds at Flint, Michigan.

 Nineteen forty-eight was a year that would become important in Pep's life: He won 15 bouts before going into what would be the first fight of his four-fight series with Sandy Saddler.
 He retained the title by beating Humberto Sierra by a knockout in 10 and he beat former world champion Paddy DeMarco, also in ten, but by decision.
 Then, on October 29, he lost the world featherweight title to Saddler in a fourth-round knockout.

 After two wins, he and Saddler met in 1949.
 On their rivalry's second installment, Pep recovered the World Featherweight Championship by beating Saddler in a 15-round decision, and then he engaged in a series of exhibition and ten round bouts before defending the crown against Eddie Campo, winning by a knockout in the seventh.
 He finished that year beating former bantamweight champion Harold Dade by a decision in ten at St. Louis.

 In 1950, he won nine fights before meeting Saddler for a third time.
 Those nine bouts included defenses against Charlie Riley, knocked out in five, and France's Ray Famechon, beaten by decision in 15.
 Then came the third fight with Saddler.
 Pep once again lost his World Featherweight Championship to Saddler, being unable to come out for the eighth round due to a separated shoulder suffered at the end of the seventh round.
 Pep was ahead on all scorecards (5–2, 5–2, 4–2).